Bible Verses for Discipline: Growing Steadfast and Shaped by Grace

 “For the Lord disciplines the one he loves, and chastises every son whom he receives.”– Hebrews 12:6 (ESV)

-God’s discipline is an expression of love, not rejection.
+God’s discipline shows His love rather than rejection.
 The passage frames hardship as training that yields a harvest of righteousness and peace when we continue trusting God.

 “No discipline seems pleasant at the time, but painful.
 Later on, however, it produces a harvest of righteousness and peace for those who have been trained by it.”– Hebrews 12:11 (NIV)